mckenzie-maidl/data5100-climate-agriculture/README.md

 #### Modeling
 - Model_LogisticRegression: logistic regression model for percent of apple production utilized (all or not all)
-- Prophet_Model: Facebook Prophet Model for yield per tree using weather data as features
+- Prophet_Model: Facebook Prophet model for yield per tree using weather data as features
+- Linear_Regression_Model: Linear regression model predicting yield per acre using weather data as features.

 ## Sources
 Apple Data: